near/NEPs/0000-access-keys.md

 /// `account_id,public_key` is a key in the state struct AccessKey {
   /// The nonce for this.
-  pub nonce: Nonce(u64),
+  pub nonce: Nonce,  // u64

+  /// Defines permissions for the AccessKey pub permission: AccessKeyPermission,
+}

+/// Defines permissions for AccessKey pub enum AccessKeyPermission {
+  /// Restricts AccessKey to only be used for function calls.
+  FunctionCall(FunctionCallPermission),

+  /// Gives full access to the account.
+  /// NOTE: It's used to replace account-level public keys.
+  FullAccess,
+}

+pub struct FunctionCallPermission {
   /// The amount that can be spent for transaction fees by this access key from the account balance.
-  /// When used, both account balance and the allowance is decreased. pub allowance: Balance(u128),
+  /// When used, both account balance and the allowance is decreased. pub allowance: Balance,  // u128

-  // Permissions (WORK IN PROGRESS)

   /// The AccountID of the receiver of the transaction.
 The access key will restrict transactions to
-  /// only this receiver, unless full_access is set to true. pub receiver_id: AccountId(String),
+  /// only this receiver.
+  pub receiver_id: AccountId,  // String

-  /// If not None, the access key would be restricted to call only the given method name.
+  /// If not None, the access key would be restricted to call only the given method name. pub method_name: Option<String>,
-  /// Unless the full_access is set to true. pub method_name: Option<String>,

-  /// Turns this access key into a full permissions public key, that is similar to the account-level public keys. pub full_access: bool,
 }

 /// NOTE: This change removes account-level nonce and public keys.